soar-robotics/soarchain-docs/docs/Validator/Join Testnet.md

 pruning = "default"
 ```

-In the same file, node admin can set minimum gas price:
+In the same file, a node admin can set the minimum gas price:

 ```sh
 minimum-gas-prices = "0.001utmotus"